soasis/text/documentation/source/definitions.rst

 Glossary of Terms & Definitions
 ===============================

-Occassionally, we may need to use precise language to describe what we want.
+Occasionally, we may need to use precise language to describe what we want.
 This contains a list of definitions that can be linked to from the documentation to help describe key concepts that are useful for the explication of the concepts and ideas found in this documentation.

 .. glossary::